-) If the patient is still seizing:
+If the patient is still seizing:

-- (1) DO NOT RESTRAIN.
+- (1) DO NOT RESTRAIN

 - (2) Protect from further injury.

 - (3) Consider underlying cause of seizure.

 - g) When seizure activity has stopped:

 - (1) Identify and treat any injuries.

 - (2) If patient is a known diabetic, glucose paste (10-15 grams) should be administered between the gum and cheek.
+Consider single additional dose of glucose paste if not improved after 10 minutes.

+- h) Initiate IV/IO.

-- i) Use glucometer and treat accordingly. - j) Administer fluid bolus, if appropriate 20 ml/kg of LR IV/IO
+- i) Use glucometer and treat accordingly.

+- j) Administer fluid bolus, if appropriate20 mL/kg of LR IV/IO

-FOR A CHILD ACTIVELY SEIZING, ADMINISTER RECTAL VALIUM AND RESERVE IO FOR LIFE-THREATENING ILLNESS.
+FOR A CHILD ACTIVELY SEIZING, ADMINISTER MIDAZOLAM IM AND RESERVE IO FOR LIFE-THREATENING ILLNESS.

-- k) The paramedic may assist patients with the administration of their prescribed benzodiazepine. - Consider diazepam for seizures lasting greater than 10 minutes (Paramedic may perform without consult for patients with active seizures.)
+- k) The paramedic may assist patients with the administration of their prescribed benzodiazepine. - Consider midazolam for seizures lasting greater than 10 minutes (Paramedic may perform without consult for patients with active seizures.) - 0.1 mg/kg in 2 mg increments slow IV push over one to two minutes Maximum total dose 5 mg

-Up to 0.2 mg/kg rectal
+If IV unavailable, administer 0.2 mg/kg IM